shanibider/My-Portfolio/README.md

 # My Web Development Portfolio 💼

 Welcome to my web development portfolio!
 Below is a showcase of websites I've developed, demonstrating my skills and expertise in full-stack development.
+> [!TIP] Please be patient😊.
+Some of these websites may take up to one minute to render after you click on them due to the deployment process. 🕑

 ## Websites Developed 🔗 -